b7 Infrastructure Features

 To make Terraform’s apply and destroysubcommands non-interactive use them with the -auto-approve option.

 Terraform is all about workflow, terraform plan for dry running is worth finding out about (you run it like the apply subcommand with the same options apart from -auto-approve).
-There’s obviously vastly more to Terraform workflow than that, it requires experience and trickery, but that is all secondary, the most important thing is to get the actual working Infrastructure as Code (IaC) – from somewhere – get the actual software – so can just run it and get the benefits.
+There’s obviously vastly more to Terraform workflow than that; you’ll soon pick up the best practices with experience, but that is all secondary, the most important thing is to get the actual working Infrastructure as Code (IaC) – from somewhere – get the actual software – so can just run it and get the benefits.

 For b7 you need the AmazonEC2FullAccess policy for your IAM user.
 If you’re sure you’ve specified your IAM keys correctly and you see the following error when doing a terraform plan or terraform apply: